jaccomoc/jactl/docs/docs/language-guide/comments.md

 ---
 title: Comments
+description: "Single-line and multi-line comment syntax in Jactl."
 ---

 Comments in Jactl are the same as for Java and Groovy and are denoted using either line comment form, where `//` is